Defining Firearms in the State of California

 - California Penal Code Section 29800: Felon in Possession of a Firearm

 Firearms are often used in association with other crimes.
-For example, the use of one of these weapons could lead to charges for battery or even murder.
-These charges are treated as serious felonies.
+For example, the use of one of these dangerous weapons could lead to charges of battery or even murder.
+These charges are treated as serious felonies under the penal code.
 Individuals convicted of murder can face life in prison or the death penalty.

 Individuals convicted of a felony usually lose their right to own firearms.
 Discuss how to fight these penalties in more detail with a weapons charges lawyer in Los Angeles.
 We’re ready to help you now.